Packed with fresh kale, chicken and white beans, this is such a hearty and comforting cold weather soup!

 - 2 (15.8 ounce) cans great northern beans rinsed and drained

 - 4 cups water

-- 1 bunch kale, thick stems removed and roughly chopped into about 2 inch pieces
+- 1 bunch kale thick stems removed and roughly chopped into about 2 inch pieces

 - 2 cups fully cooked shredded chicken

-- Shredded Parmesan cheese for topping (optional)
+- Grated Parmesan cheese optional topping

 - Heat the olive oil in a large soup pot or dutch oven over medium high heat.
 Add garlic, celery, onion, salt and pepper.
 Cook, stirring frequently until tender, about 5 minutes.